sms03snc/Faddeeva/README.md

 wTrapWCP.m      Matlab function, with inputs z and N, that evaluates w_N(z) using N+1 quadrature points for arbitrary complex z, by calling wTrap and using symmetries of w(z).
                 (Again, N = 11 is recommended.)

-test_wTrapWCP.m Matlab script file to run to test wTrapWCP (and wTrap which it calls).
+test_wTrapWCP.m Matlab script file to run to test that wTrapWCP (and wTrap which it calls) are working.
 This should produce the output ErrorPS = 1.132209773400735e-15, indicating that the maximum difference between wTrapWCP(z,11) and w(z) computed using the power series of [3,(2.16)] with N = 12 is < 1.2e-15 in the square z = x+iy, -1/2 <= x < = 1/2, -1/2 <= y <= 1/2.

-The remaining Matlab codes in this project are the files: wTrap_Q.m, a quadruple precision version of wTrap.m (which implements quadruple precision using the ADVANPIX Multiprecision Computing Toolbox for Matlab (https://www.advanpix.com/); test_time.m which times the execution of wTrap.m against other published Matlab codes for evaluating w(z); test_accuracy_Q.m which tests the accuracy of wTrap.m and the accuracy of the same other publicly available Matlab codes against the quadruple precision version wTrap_Q.m.
+The remaining Matlab codes in this project are the files: wTrap_Q.m, a quadruple precision version of wTrap.m (which implements quadruple precision using the ADVANPIX Multiprecision Computing Toolbox for Matlab (https://www.advanpix.com/)); test_time.m which times the execution of wTrap.m against other published Matlab codes for evaluating w(z); test_accuracy_Q.m which tests the accuracy of wTrap.m and the accuracy of the same other publicly available Matlab codes against the quadruple precision version wTrap_Q.m.

 For more details of all these codes see [2].